Cusp excursions for the earthquake flow on the once-punctured torus: Introduction

-We will present definitions in Section~\ref{BG} and state the relevant estimates that play key roles in the proof of the main theorem.
-In Section~\ref{UPPER}, we recall the Borel-Cantelli lemma and use it to prove an upper bound.
-We prove Proposition~\ref{ZERO} in Section~\ref{LOWER}.
-The proof of Theorem~\ref{MAIN} follows from a quantitative analysis on the sequence constructed in the proof of Proposition~\ref{ZERO}.
-Finally, we prove the estimates in Section~\ref{compute} to wrap up the paper.
+The theorem echoes the result shown by Minsky and Weiss \cite[Proposition~8.1]{MinWei} stating that in the case of the once-punctured torus, the trajectories of the horocyclic flow and the earthquake flow can be infinitely far apart.
+As a corollary of the proof of the main theorem, we identify a family of earthquake trajectories associated to the golden ratio that goes arbitrarily deep into the thin part with the slowest possible speed.

-\textbf{Remark.} The study of cusp excursions is closely related to the study of logarithm laws initiated by Sullivan \cite{Sul}.
-In particular, we are motivated by Masur's work on the Teichm\"{u}ller geodesic flow \cite{Mas} and Athreya's work on the horocyclic flow \cite{Ath}.
-The earthquake flow exhibits properties similar to the horocyclic flow but Minsky and Weiss showed that the trajectories can be far apart \cite{MinWei}.
-We believe that the results presented in this paper have analogues in higher complexity surfaces.
-One of the interesting aspects is whether we can rigorously develop continued fraction description for generic measured laminations on general surfaces.
+We study the systole function along earthquake trajectories by explicitly parametrizing the space of hyperbolic metrics, the simple closed geodesics, and the space of measured laminations on the once-punctured torus.
+The systole functions on earthquake trajectories are closely related to the continued fraction expansion of \emph{slopes} that depends on $([X],\lambda)$, see Section~\ref{Case}.
+We show the result of the classical argument for cusp excursions in Section~\ref{UPPER} for completeness and prove the main theorem in Section~\ref{PROOF}.
+The proof is a straight forward computation of the limit supremum for any given $(X,\lambda)$ and the measure of the set that satisfies our statement.

 \textbf{Acknowledgement.} The author thanks Jayadev Athreya for suggesting the project as well as many useful conversations.
-The author is also grateful for discussions with Chris Leininger, Matthew Stover, and Joe Vandehey.
-This paper would not be possible without the anonymous referee that pointed out a mistake in an earlier version.
+The author is also grateful for discussions with Christopher Leininger, Matthew Stover, and Joseph Vandehey.